9 Incredible Experiences to Have

 Hop in a van with Gary Glancy, founder of The Brewery Experience, and you’re off.
 Glancy is a Certified Cicerone® who’ll take you for an afternoon of informative imbibing at some of Greenville’s best breweries.
 And if one beer excursion isn’t enough, try another like the Hump Day Getaway Brewery Tour, where the first stop is Tetrad Brewing Co., followed by Liability Brewing Co., and The Eighth State Brewing Company.

 4. Wander the Village of West Greenville.

 Greenville has a rapidly expanding arts community, and the Village of West Greenville is one of the best places to experience it.
-You’ll find more than 60 businesses here, including plenty of galleries and studios and a handful of retail shops filled with locally made pieces.
+You’ll find a multitude of businesses here, including plenty of galleries and studios and a handful of retail shops filled with locally made pieces.
 There are often pop-up shops and interesting events to boot, like Couture for a Cause, a runway competition where participants can only use the most unconventional materials for their garments (and proceeds go to cancer research).

 There are some great places to eat over in the Village of West Greenville, too.
 Check out The Village Grind for espresso and perfectly flaky, locally baked pastry.
 For lunch, stop by Coastal Crust for Mugnaini wood-fired pizza and other Italian specials; be sure to try the Italian Chopped Salad!
-Later in the evening, make a pit stop at Bar Mars (named after the owner's Pitbull rescue) for delicious craft cocktails and a low-pressure, whimsical setting.
+Later in the evening, make a pit stop at Bar Margaret (named after one of the owner's Great Dane) for delicious craft cocktails and a low-pressure, whimsical setting.